-3. We conducted our audit in accordance with the Standards on Auditing issued by the Institute of Chartered Accountants of India ('the ICAI').
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the LLP in accordance with the Code of Ethics issued by the ICAI and we have fulfilled our other ethical responsibilities in accordance with the Code of Ethics.
+We conducted our audit of the financial statements in accordance with the Standards on Auditing issued by ICAI.
+Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the LLP in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ('ICAI') together with the ethical requirements that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Responsibilities of Management for the Financial Statements
+Management's Responsibility for the Financial Statements

-- 4. Management is responsible for the preparation of these financial statements that give a true and fair view of the financial position, financial performance and cash flows of the LLP in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended).
-This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Limited Liability Partnership Act, 2008 read with Limited Liability Partnership Rules and design, implementation and maintenance of adequate internal financial controls relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error. - 5.
-In preparing the financial statements, management is responsible for assessing the LLP's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the LLP or to cease operations, or has no realistic alternative but to do so.
+The Management is responsible for the preparation of these financial statements that give a true and fair view of the state of affairs (financial position) and profit (financial performance) of the LLP in accordance with the Indian Accounting Standards and other accounting principles generally accepted in India.
+This responsibility also includes maintenance of adequate accounting records for safeguarding of the assets of the LLP and for preventing and detecting frauds and other irregularities; selection and application of appropriate implementation and maintenance of accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.

-Walker Chandiok & Co LLP

-IOTA Mtech Power LLP Independent Auditor's Report on the Audit of the financial statements
+wchha

+In preparing the financial statements, management is responsible for assessing the LLP's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to wind up the LLP or to cease operations, or has no realistic alternative but to do so.

+The management is also responsible for overseeing the LLP's financial reporting process.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditor's Responsibility for the Audit of the Financial Statements